noah-schroeder/reviewbook/12-Three-Level-Meta-Analysis.Rmd

 *What's this result mean?*

-When you run this analysis, you'll see that 5.63% of the variance is due to level 2 (within-study) heterogeneity, while 91.56% is due to between-comparisons heterogeneity.
+When you run this analysis, you'll see that 5.63% of the variance is due to level 2 (within-study) heterogeneity, while 91.56% is due to between-study heterogeneity.
 Overall, the model explains 97.2% of the variance.
 :::

 We can also get the same information from the plot that was generated:

 ![](images/i2plot.png){width="100%"}

-Ok, so we've established that we have quite a bit of between-comparison heterogeneity.
-When we consider that the tau^2^ for the between-comparison heterogeneity was notably higher than the within-study heterogeneity, these results are consistent and help us rationalize conducting moderator analyses.
+Ok, so we've established that we have quite a bit of between-study heterogeneity.
+When we consider that the tau^2^ for the between-study heterogeneity was notably higher than the within-study heterogeneity, these results are consistent and help us rationalize conducting moderator analyses.

 ### Checking for Outliers and Influence